 Knowledge acquired improves a person.
 Knowledge applied improves the world.

-For the second year, a group of 25 leaders from the continent of Africa are at Notre Dame as part of a five-year partnership with the U.S. Department of State’s Washington Fellowship for Young African Leaders program.
-After a six-week course focusing on entrepreneurship and leadership, these men and women will return home to apply their knowledge to better their respective corners of the world.
+For the second year, a group of 25 leaders from the continent of Africa were at Notre Dame as part of a five-year partnership with the U.S. Department of State’s Mandela Washington Fellowship for Young African Leaders program.
+After a six-week course focusing on entrepreneurship and leadership, these men and women returned home to apply their knowledge to better their respective corners of the world.

 Meet the 2015 Fellows.